 Overexertion and environmental injuries—heat stress, dehydration, repetitive strain—make up at least 6% of all incidents (Source: OSHA Injury Summary).
 Causes include manual lifting, lack of hydration, and pressure to meet schedules.
 More than half of workers ignore safe lifting techniques, and 4.9% of all cases involve heat-related illness (Source: OSHA Online Center).
 These injuries cost time, reduce morale, and can lead to hospitalization or even death.

-AI-enabled video can spot unsafe manual handling, detect workers showing signs of distress, and monitor compliance with rest and hydration schedules.
+Video AI can spot unsafe manual handling and track compliance with rest and hydration schedules.
 Cameras can also track environmental conditions—like sun exposure on rooftops—and alert teams to excessive heat risks.

 How do these injuries disrupt daily operations, and what can technology do about it?
 Here’s a practical breakdown: